Chocolate Molasses Oatmeal Pie

 - In a large mixing bowl, whisk together the molasses, eggs, melted butter, vanilla extract, cinnamon, and salt.
 Once well combined, stir in the miniature chocolate chips and rolled oats.
 Remove the pie from the freezer and transfer the oatmeal molasses mixture into the crust.

 - Bake the pie 40 to 45 minutes, until the filling is just set and slightly wobbly in the center.
-Allow the pie to cool to room temperature before serving.
+Allow the pie to cool to room temperature, ideally overnight, before serving.